If you’re a new septic tank owner, figuring out when to pump your septic tank may seem overwhelming.

 Furthermore, your septic system must maintain a good level of bacteria to work.

 It operates much like the human body’s digestive system.

 The tank utilizes anaerobic digestion to naturally break down the waste for the natural level of filtration.

-Pumping at the right levels is necessary because it reduces the biomat levels.
+Pumping at the right levels is necessary because it reduces the biomass levels.

 However, it can take a few weeks (normally between 1-3) for the septic system to return to healthy bacteria levels again.

 The bacteria that enter your tank each time the toilet is flushed with organic waste material breaks down the waste material into the sludge effluent.